-Arrive early.
-While the parade won't kick off until 8am, crowds start gathering along the route as early as 5am.
-Tip: Bring folding stools or chairs to make the wait a bit more comfortable.
+- Arrive early and come prepared: Although the parade doesn't kick off until 8 a.m., crowds start gathering along the route as early as 5 a.m.
+Bring folding stools or chairs to make the wait a bit more comfortable.

-Dress for the weather.
-Temperatures are typically in the mid 30s to low 40s in late November.
-From the time when you pick out your viewing spot until the end of the parade, you could be standing outside for four hours or more.
-Be sure to dress warmly and make sure kids have hats and mittens.
+- Dress for the weather: Temperatures are typically between 30 and 40 degrees Fahrenheit in late November.
+From the time you pick out your viewing spot until the end of the parade, you could spend four hours or more standing outside.
+Be sure to dress warmly—hats and mittens are necessities.

-Know when to bail.
-Seeing part of the parade is better than nothing.
-If it's very cold or the kids are getting cranky, there's no shame in ditching out before the last float passes by.
+- Know when to bail: Seeing part of the parade is better than seeing none of it.
+If it's too cold or the kids get cranky, be prepared to leave early and try again the following year.

-- Brookfield Zoo: Located just west of the city in the suburb of Brookfield, this world-class zoo offers 216 acres of creative naturalistic indoor and outdoor viewing areas and thousands of animals—from camels, giraffes, baboons, leopards, and tigers to green sea turtles, dolphins, and more.
+- Brookfield Zoo: Located just west of the city in the suburb of Brookfield, this world-class zoo contains 216 acres of indoor and outdoor viewing areas and thousands of animals—from camels, giraffes, baboons, leopards, and tigers to green sea turtles, dolphins, and more.

-- Chicago Children's Museum: If you've got little kids 10 and under, make time for this remarkable kids museum, which fills an entire three-floor building with interactive, educational exhibits.
-Kids can play dress-up, dig for dinosaur bones, build a skyscraper, build a fort, take an art lesson, and a gazillion other fun, engaging activities.
+- Chicago Children's Museum: Ideal for kids 10 and under, this museum fills an entire three-story building with interactive, educational exhibits.
+Kids can play dress-up, dig for dinosaur bones, build a skyscraper, build a fort, take an art lesson, and enjoy a whole range of other fun and engaging activities.

 - 360 Chicago: Formerly called the Hancock Observatory, this landmark offers tremendous views of three states.
 Take the high-speed elevator up to the Skywalk deck and, if you're a bit brave, check out Tilt, a glass-and-steel enclosed platform that holds eight people and actually tilts forward to deliver better views of the surrounding city.